Wondering what to do in Chicago for a weekend? Well, prepare to be blown away (bad pun intended) by this jam-packed itinerary for the Windy City!

 Next up is Millenium Park, where you can gain an appreciation for the funky art and architecture of Chicago.
 Be sure to check out the Jay Pritzker Pavilion as well as the Cloud Gate, otherwise known as “The Bean.”

 It’s not all about the lake here.
 We can’t forget about the Chicago River running right through downtown.

 While it’s enjoyable on foot or bike, one of the top 10 things to do in Chicago is definitely taking a river cruise.
 The Chicago Architecture Foundation Center runs a popular cruise on the First Lady.
-Tickets cost $48, and the cruise lasts around 90 minutes.
+Tickets start at $53.85, and the cruise lasts around 90 minutes.
 Or, check this river architecture tour out.